Supporting imagery

 When broadcasted to a CRT screen, the displayed area will be smaller.
 Thus, its safe area is 38 x 28 tiles wide.

 Fixed tiles are declared in a region of VRAM called Fix map.
-It’s in the form of a 40 x 32 table and each entry corresponds to a position on the screen.
+It takes the form of a 40 x 32 table, and each entry corresponds to a position on the screen.

 Sprites

 As you may know, sprites are freely moving tiles.
 Yet, in the case of the Neo Geo, the tiles used for sprites are exceptionally 16 x 16 pixels wide.
-With that in mind, the VDC can compose sprites made of 16 x 16 pixels (1 x 1 tiles) to 16 x 512 pixels (1 x 32 tiles).
-The reason for providing strangely tall compositions is because any sprite can also be combined horizontally by ‘attaching’ them to the previous one (though they still count as separate sprites).
-Overall, there’s a limit of 96 sprites per scan-line and 381 per frame [13], a large number compared to its competitors.
+With that in mind, the VDC can compose sprites ranging from 16 x 16 pixels (1 x 1 tiles) to 16 x 512 pixels (1 x 32 tiles).
+The reason for providing such tall compositions is that any sprite can also be combined horizontally by ‘attaching’ them to the previous one (though they still count as separate sprites).
+Overall, there is a limit of 96 sprites per scan line and 381 per frame [13], a large number compared to its competitors.

-In terms of effects, sprites can be flipped and/or shrank.
+In terms of effects, sprites can be flipped and/or shrunk.
 These attributes are stored in the ‘fast’ block of VRAM, allowing the CPU to update them without considerable latency.

-Due to their complexity, sprites are encoded in four areas in VRAM called Sprite Control Blocks (SCB), each one stores the following attributes [14]:
+Due to their complexity, sprites are encoded in four areas in VRAM called Sprite Control Blocks (SCB), each of which stores the following attributes [14]:

 - SCB2: Horizontal and vertical shrink.

-- SCB3: Y Position, vertical size (in terms of tiles) and if the sprite is attached to the previous one.
+- SCB3: Y position, vertical size (in terms of tiles) and whether the sprite is attached to the previous one.

-- Sprite attachment will make the second sprite inherit the predecessor’s attributes, except for the horizontal shrink.
+- Sprite attachment causes the second sprite to inherit the predecessor’s attributes, except for the horizontal shrink.

 Result

 While competitors are known for rendering at the pace of the CRT beam, the Neo Geo implements a line buffer rendering system.
-With the latter, the console stores the rendered scan lines in the aforementioned buffer, instead of beaming them directly to the screen.
-Since the VDC incorporates enough memory for two scan lines, this allows the VDC to render one scan line while displaying the other one, thereby enabling games to update graphics during active display (aside from H-Blank and V-Blank).
+With this approach, the console stores the rendered scan lines in the aforementioned buffer, rather than beaming them directly to the screen.
+Since the VDC incorporates enough memory for two scan lines, this allows the VDC to render one scan line while displaying the other, thereby enabling games to update graphics during active display (aside from H-Blank and V-Blank).

-Truth to be told, the VDC will still be accessing VRAM at the same time, so the CPU must wait between 12 and 16 cycles [16] (depending on the operation) before accessing VRAM again, otherwise the next operation will be ignored (hence the use of two VRAM variants).
+Truth be told, the VDC will still be accessing VRAM at the same time, so the CPU must wait between 12 and 16 cycles [16] (depending on the operation) before accessing VRAM again; otherwise, the next operation will be ignored (hence the use of two VRAM variants).

 Broadcasting the frame